hashicorp/nomad/website/source/guides/quotas.html.md

 * `limit == 0`: A limit of zero allows unlimited access to the resource.

-* `limit > 0`: A limit greater than zero enforces that the consumation is less than or equal to the given limit.
+* `limit > 0`: A limit greater than zero enforces that the consumption is less than or equal to the given limit.

 ## Federation